 Drills and Mini-Games for Building Basketball Skills

-In this activity for K-2nd graders, students (squirrels) practice dribbling a ball with 1 hand and pick up “acorns” (fluffballs) with the other.
+In this activity for K-2nd graders, students (birds) practice dribbling a ball with 1 hand and pick up “twigs” (fluffballs) with the other to build their nest.
 They must keep a focus on their ball and dribbling under control.
-A SPARK It Up!
-Activity adds a little defense in the mix for 2nd graders challenging them to tap others’ balls away while controlling their own.
+Challenge them by adding a little defense in the mix for 2nd graders challenging them to tap others’ balls away while controlling their own.

 This activity, which works from 3rd grade all the way through high school, is a lot of fun and teaches students to move to open space and to play tight defense.
 Teams of 3 play each other in a small grid.
 Offensive team scores by making 3 catches in a row.
 Defense tries to stop them.
 Dribbling is not allowed.
 It is fast-paced and allows everyone on the team lots of opportunities to participate and practice passing and receiving and moving to open space.
 This same activity can be played with a variety of tossables, not just basketballs.
-One SPARK It Up! changes the game to add an endline goal so passes more in one direction.
+Challenge students by adding an endline goal so passes more in one direction.

 This activity is a great one to use in middle school as students first come out for class.
 You could even use it as a high-activity roll-taking strategy.
 Groups of 6 (at most) head to a basket and shoot one at a time from the free throw line.
 If that player’s shot goes in, they rebound it and head back to the end of the line.
 If it misses, they continue shooting until either it goes in, or the player behind them shoots and makes a shot.
 If the player behind them gets the shot first, they are “knocked out” and simply move to another court with fewer than 6 players.
 It is a fun and challenging activity and should be used only after students have been taught to shoot and have been given plenty of practice.